-Adamson Theatre Company’s Middle School Musical was truly an event for all ages this year, as students from Years 5 and 6 joined the usual Years 7-9 cohort to bring the beloved production of Matilda to life.
+Adamson Theatre Company’s Middle School Musical was truly an event for all ages this year, as students from Years 5 and 6 joined the usual Years 7-9 cohort to bring the beloved production of Matilda Jr. to life.
 The stellar principal cast infused the performance with heart and humour, creating a memorable and captivating experience for everyone involved.

 Olivia (Year 6), the youngest member of the principal cast, delivered a commanding performance as Matilda, perfectly capturing the character’s intelligence, defiance and vulnerability.
 As Miss Honey, Cecilia (Year 8) provided a touching and heartfelt contrast to Matilda’s boldness, embodying the warmth and compassion of the beloved teacher.